Theoretical Foundations of Conformal Prediction: Relaxations of test-conditional coverage: a binning-based approach

-Implicitly, in this split conformal version of the construction, we are assuming that the bins are fixed---that is, the bins are chosen independently of the data, or are chosen using the pretraining set.
-This type of construction can be extended to full conformal prediction as well: define
+Implicitly, in this split conformal version of the construction, we are assuming that the bins are fixed---that is, the bins are chosen independently of the data (or are chosen using the pretraining set).
+This type of construction can be extended to full conformal prediction as well, by defining

 where now the quantile is given by

 for scores $S_i^y$ defined exactly as in Chapter~\ref{chapter:conformal-exchangeability}.
 Of course, as usual, the bin-wise split conformal method defined above is simply a special case of this procedure.